xNaCly/libjson/README.md

 ### Reproduce locally

-> Make sure you have the go toolchain installed for this.
+> Make sure you have the go toolchain and python3 installed for this.

 ```shell
 cd test/